-The estimates by the Directorate of Fisheries are based on full census of weighting of fish on the dock when landed or in fish processing factories prior to processing.
-Information on the landings of each trip are stored in a centralised database of which the Marine Research Institutes (MRI) employees have full access.
-Captains are required to keep an up-to-date logbooks that contain information about timing (day and time), location (latitude and longitude), fishing gear and amount of each species in each fishing operation.
-The Directory of Fisheries and the Coastguard can during each fishing trip check if amount of fish stored aboard the vessel matches what has been recorded in the logbooks, in part to act as a deterrent for potential black landings.
+The estimates by the Directorate of Fisheries are based on a full census by weighing fish at the dock when landed or in fish processing factories prior to processing.
+Information on the landings of each trip are stored in a centralised database of which the Marine and Freshwater Research Institutes (MFRI) employees have full access.
+Captains are required to keep up-to-date logbooks that contain information about timing (day and time), location (latitude and longitude), fishing gear and amount of each species in each fishing operation.
+The Directorate of Fisheries and the Coast Guard can, during each fishing trip, check if amount of fish stored aboard the vessel matches what has been recorded in the logbooks, in part to act as a deterrent for potential illegal and unrecorded landings.
 Nearly all haddock is landed gutted and converted to ungutted using the conversion factor 0.84.
-The real gutting factor is on the average lower so the amount of haddock landed is overestimated.
-That does though not matter as all the bookkeeping of catch is in terms of gutted fish and the reference to ungutted catch is just an gutted divided by 0.84.
+The real gutting factor can vary year to year so the amount of ungutted haddock landed may be different than the estimated value.
+All the bookkeeping of catch is in terms of gutted fish and the reference to ungutted catch is just ungutted divided by 0.84 so this does not matter in the assessment.